23 September 2019

 “We are concerned about the retreating shoreline – and how well, if at all, the mangroves are able to recolonise landward as the shoreline retreats further back – resulting in the land being lost to the sea.

 “There is shoreline retreat from where trees have fallen.
 However, the retreat at the front edge is largely pre-2015 dieback, so this is consistent with the rising sea levels.
-There needs to be a further study which looks at rising sea levels around the Gulf to understand what is really going on here,” Professor Duke said.
+There needs to be a further study which looks at rising sea levels around the Gulf to understand what is really going on here,” – Professor Norm Duke.

 The research team, which included Professor Duke, Dr Jock Mackenzie and Apanie Wood from James Cook University, and ranger groups from across the Gulf, now has two complete series of photographs of the entire coastline between Weipa and Cape Barrow.
 Over 50,000 images from the recent survey will be compared with those from the 2017 survey to describe and document mangrove recovery since the 2015 dieback event.